 Two hundred seventy-three thousand square feet.
 Nearly twelve million books in inventory.
-Over fifty thousand active ISBN's.
+More than fifty thousand active ISBNs.
 More than nineteen thousand units shipped daily.
 Welcome to the Chicago Distribution Center.

 Comprehensive, professional, up-to-date, and flexible, CDC offers its client publishers the following services:

 - Warehousing and receiving